Anne Cobden-Sanderson: Life

 Cobden-Sanderson worked for the Independent Labour Party and was arrested as a suffragette in October 1906 (along with Minnie Baldock and Nellie Martel).
 George Bernard Shaw wrote a letter of protest in September and she was released the following month.
-She was a founding member of the Women's Freedom League.
-She also helped form the Women's Tax Resistance League in 1909.
+She was a founding member of the Women's Freedom League and also helped form the Women's Tax Resistance League in 1909.

-In 1907, she was invited to speak in the United States by Harriet Stanton Blatch to tell American suffragettes about the protest methods used in Britain.
+In 1907, she was invited to speak in the United States by Harriot Stanton Blatch and the Equality League of Self-Supporting Women to tell American suffragettes about the protest methods used in Britain and her experiences as an activist in the women's suffrage movement.
 She addressed the first meeting of the Bryn Mawr College Suffrage Society using the title "Why I went to Prison".
 She went to America with her husband and, while she spoke to women's rights groups, he was welcomed as an "Arts and Crafts" celebrity.

+In 1910, Cobden-Sanderson participated, alongside her sister Ellen Melicent Cobden, in the Women’s Suffrage Procession.
+Cobden-Sanderson was also active in other causes, such as campaigning for meals and medical inspection for poor children and working as a Poor Law Guardian.
+She was briefly involved with the Society for Physical Research (SPR).

 In 1922, her husband died.
 After his death, Cobden-Sanderson paid a large sum to settle a dispute with Emery Walker.
 This money was to compensate him for the loss of the typeface that her husband had thrown into the Thames when his partnership with Walker ended.

 Cobden-Sanderson died in Hammersmith in 1926.